False Bay: Description and location

-The western side is bordered by the Cape Peninsula, and this stretch of coastline includes the smaller Buffels Bay, Smitswinkel Bay, Simon's Bay and Fish Hoek Bay.
-At Muizenberg the coastline becomes relatively low and sandy and curves east across the southern boundary of the Cape Flats to Gordon's Bay to form the northern boundary of False Bay.
-From Gordon's Bay the coastline swings roughly south, and zig-zags its way along the foot of the Hottentots Holland Mountains to Cape Hangklip which is at nearly the same latitude as Cape Point.
+The western side is bordered by the Cape Peninsula, and this stretch of coastline includes the smaller Buffels Bay, Smitswinkel Bay, Simon's Bay, and Fish Hoek Bay.
+At Muizenberg, the coastline becomes relatively low and sandy and curves east across the southern boundary of the Cape Flats to Gordon's Bay, to form the northern boundary of False Bay.
+From Gordon's Bay, the coastline swings roughly south and zigzags along the foot of the Hottentots Holland Mountains to Cape Hangklip, which is at nearly the same latitude as Cape Point.
 The highest peak on this side is Kogelberg at 1269 m.

-In plan the bay is approximately square with rather wobbly edges, being roughly the same extent from north to south as east to west (30 km), with the entire southern side open to the ocean.
-The area of False Bay has been measured at about 1090 km2, and the volume is approximately 45 km3 (average depth about 40 m).
-The land perimeter has been measured at 116 km, from a 1:50,000 scale map.
+The bay is approximately square-shaped with wobbly edges, with roughly the same length from north to south as from east to west (30 km), with the entire southern side open to the ocean.
+The area of False Bay has been measured at about 1090 km2, and the volume is approximately 45 km3 (with an average depth of about 40 m).
+The land perimeter has been measured from a 1:50,000-scale map at 116 km.

-The eastern and western shores of the bay are very rocky and even mountainous; in places large cliffs plunge into the water.
-Notable peaks associated with the bay include Koeëlberg (1289 m), which rises from the water itself forming the highest point of the Kogelberg, as well as Somerset Sneeukop (1590m / 5217 feet) and Wemmershoek Peak (1788 m) which are clearly visible across the bay.
+The eastern and western shores of the bay are very rocky and even mountainous; in places, large cliffs plunge into the water.
+Notable peaks associated with the bay include Koeëlberg (1289 m), which rises from the water itself and forms the highest point of the Kogelberg, as well as Somerset Sneeukop (1590 m) and Wemmershoek Peak (1788 m), which are clearly visible across the bay.
 Some of the highest peaks visible across False Bay include Du Toits Peak near Paarl (1995 m), Klein Winterhoek Peak near Tulbagh (1995 m), Mostertshoek Peak at the Western extreme of the Michell's Pass (2008 m) and Groot Winterhoek Peak North of Tulbagh (2077 m).
 The northern shore is defined by a very long, curving, sandy beach.
-This sandy, northern perimeter of the bay is the southern edge of the area known as the Cape Flats.
+This sandy northern perimeter of the bay marks the southern edge of the Cape Flats.
 The bay is 30 km wide at its widest point.

-Suburbs of Cape Town stretch right across the Cape Flats from Simon's Town halfway down the Cape Peninsula to the north-eastern corner at Gordon's Bay.
+Suburbs of Cape Town stretch right across the Cape Flats, from Simon's Town halfway down the Cape Peninsula to the north-eastern corner at Gordon's Bay.
 There are also two small towns of the Overberg region on the east coast of the bay, Rooiels and Pringle Bay.

 Coastal landmarks

-Coastal landmarks visible from offshore in False Bay, listed clockwise from Cape Point to Cape Hangklip:
+The coastal landmarks visible from offshore in False Bay, listed clockwise from Cape Point to Cape Hangklip, are: